How to put on ptex ankle sleeve (8 Easy Steps)

 The most common type of acute ankle injury is a sprain.
 During a sprain, your foot is forced into an abnormal position, stretching or tearing the soft tissues (ligaments).

-The length of time it takes for your ankle to heal depends on the severity of the damage, but a brace can help keep it secure as it heals and lessen the swelling, inflammation, and pain.
+The time it takes for your ankle to heal depends on the severity of the damage, but a brace can help keep it secure as it heals and lessen the swelling, inflammation, and pain.

 Chronic Instability